Daijianghao/Luogu-Practice-Spider/README.en-Hans.md

 Download `index.py`.Run it with your method.

-Input the user id on Luogu(which is a number)，**It can not obtain the user which is open the mode 'complete privacy' on Luogu**.
+Before that, you must configure the python environment and install the `requests` library.

+If you have configured pip, you need to enter `pip install requests` in the terminal.

+After running, enter the user uid of Luogu.
+Note that **the detailed practice of completely hiding the user cannot be obtained**.

-If the user which you input haven't open the 'complete privacy',you will get the files as follows in `[uid]/accepted`:
+If the crawled object is not fully hidden, you will get `[uid]/accepted` in the same directory:

 #### One. `list.json`

-It's a `json` file,accepted problems and accepted problem id of the user in it.
+It's a `json` file, accepted problems and accepted problem id of the user in it.

 ```
 {